 - Torque: 109 Nm (81 ft-lb)

-The ZRX1200R built on the success of the ZRX1100 and made some huge improvements to make it really sing.
+Kawasaki built on the success of the ZRX1100 to release the ZRX1200R and made some huge improvements to make it really sing.
 It was sold in Japan from 2001-2007, but in the US it was only sold until 2005.

-Kawasaki increased the engine to 1,164cc, increasing the power 122 hp (91kW) with 81 ft-lbs (109Nm) of torque.
-Again, torque comes on early, and this can easily pull in sixth gear from around 50km/h (30mph).
-Fuel is delivered by four carburettors — unlike its contemporary competitors, this motorcycle never got fuel injection.
+Kawasaki increased the engine capacity to 1,164cc, increasing the power 91 kW (122 hp) with 109 Nm (81 lbf-ft) of torque.
+Again, torque comes on early, and this can easily pull in top gear from around 50 km/h (30mph).
+Fuel is delivered by four carburettors.
+Unlike its contemporary competitors (the Yamaha XJR1300 and Suzuki GSX1400), this motorcycle never got fuel injection.

-And unlike most sports bikes, the Kawasaki ZRX1200R had handlebars.
+And unlike most sportbikes, the Kawasaki ZRX1200R has handlebars.
 This is no cafe racer with clip-ons.
 The position is lower than most “standards”, though.

 The Kawasaki ZRX1200Rs received huge critical acclaim, and not just because of the way they look.
 They were often the favourite when compared to similar motorcycles of the era — mostly not available in the US.